artist statement

 moment/ the emotional & aesthetic im-

 Wielding ecowomanist and Black feminist practices, I devise theatrical ceremonies for reclamation, re/memory, revival, and revolution.
-Ignited by my family's stories of land loss and reclamation, I devise choreographic, visual, poetic, and experimental theatrical ceremonies.
-Bolstered by cultural and spiritual technologies of southern, rural Black folks, by historical and contemporary ecowomanist, ethnographic, environmental methodologies. and movements for climate reparations and liberation.
-My current body of work explores “generative apocalypse,” as a necessary upending of regressive systems to make space for a more just society.
-Fueled by messy, magical, and medicinal rituals for Black liberation, thriving, and climate reparations, I imagine my work as a gathering ground, where portals of possibility are imagined and conjured as secular and sacred rituals for planetary evolution.
+Ignited by my family's stories of land loss and reclamation, I devise choreographic, visual, poetic, and experimental theatrical ceremonies that venerate the cultural and spiritual technologies of southern, rural Black folks.
+By centering historical and contemporary ecowomanist, ethnographic, and environmental methodologies and movements for climate reparations and liberation, my current body of work illuminates how “generative apocalypse,” upends regressive political, environmental and economic systems to make way for a more just society.
+Fueled by messy, magical, and medicinal rituals for Black liberation, thriving, and climate intimacy, I imagine my work as a gathering ground, where portals of possibility conjure communal, personal, and planetary evolution.

 biography